NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.8 =
+This update fixes a bug that prevented bookings managers from editing bookings within the early/late schedule restrictions.
+It also fixed a bug with late opening times, added a WPML config file for better multi-lingual compatibility, updated translations, and improved the mobile view of the bookings list.

 = 1.4.7 =
 This update fixes a bug that prevented bookings from being sorted by date or name in the admin panel.
 It also updates some translations and improves support for custom late bookings values.